How much protein do runners need? If the answer intrigues then you’re in the right place.

 How Much Protein Do Runners Need?

-Now that you know a thing or two about the importance of protein for runners, let’s get back to the main topic of today’s post – how much protein do you need as a runner?
+Now that you know a thing or two about the importance of protein for runners, let’s get back to the main topic of today’s post – how much protein do runners need?

 In short, I’d dare say more than you probably think.